What is Discipleship Bible School?

 One of the first things we learn in the DTS is the YWAM motto upon which the mission is founded: “To know God and to make Him known.”
 Yet one cannot possibly claim to know God if he/she does not even know His Word.
 So in the DBS we make the Bible the student’s companion for life!
 And it will be with Spirit and Truth!
 The student will discover the unified story of the Bible, be discipled by the Bible and will fall in love with the Author of the Bible.

 In this 12-week introduction to the Bible, the student will be given an overview of “God’s story” and will discover the purposes of God in it.
-The student will read the entire Bible, observe the chronology of biblical events, better understand each book in its historical context, understand the harmony between the books, be able to recognize the different genres of literature, and for each book, know why it was written and what the main idea is.
+The student will read the entire Bible, observe the chronology of biblical events, better understand each book in its historical context, understand the harmony between the books, be able to recognize the different genres of literature, and major themes found in these 66 books.
 The student will learn the foundational truths of Christianity by going directly to the source.

 (1) Students have read, together in their small groups, the whole Bible chronologically and discussed many topics throughout